harmony-one/h/progress/konstantin-potapov.md

+2025-10-31 Fri:
+This week I worked on reproducing differences found during integration testing with Ulad.
+We discovered inconsistent gas usage between the old and new code versions.
+I set up a dedicated test server and ran both versions to compare their execution results.
+The main challenge was that new unit tests passed successfully, yet they unexpectedly affected integration test behavior, leading to further debugging and analysis.

+---

 2025-10-24 Fri (2 days off):
 This week, I worked on Goja’s passing unit and functional tests.
 I fixed the failing ones, and now only one test remains.
 Once that’s resolved, the changes will be merged into the release branch.